Dinobot72/TickerStream/README.md

-# Stock-Bot 🤖
+# TickerStream AI 🤖

-**Stock-Bot** is a comprehensive, full-stack application that leverages a deep reinforcement learning model to perform automated stock trading.
+**TickerStream AI** is a comprehensive, full-stack application that leverages a deep reinforcement learning model to perform automated stock trading.
 It features a Python-based backend with a machine learning model for decision-making, and a TypeScript-based frontend for user interaction.

 ## ✨ Key Features